adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 	</figure>
 </div>

 Instead of a label, they rely on the first *option* in the menu to provide meaning.
-Whilst this is *sort of * okay for *visual* users in the non-selected state, it *does* suffer from points B and C — *and* A when a value has been selected — as is the case with the colourmenu as shown above.
+Whilst this is *sort of* okay for *visual* users in the non-selected state, it *does* suffer from points B and C — *and* A when a value has been selected — as is the case with the colour menu as shown above.

-[House of Fraser](http://www.houseoffraser.co.uk/Polo+Ralph+Lauren+Short-Sleeve+V-Neck+T-Shirt/233780500,default,pd.html) shows a label with their quantity menu improving usabilty for everyone:
+[House of Fraser](http://www.houseoffraser.co.uk/Polo+Ralph+Lauren+Short-Sleeve+V-Neck+T-Shirt/233780500,default,pd.html) shows a label next to the quantity menu improving usabilty for everyone:

 <div class="image">
 	<figure>